 ADAPT TO SURVIVE

 I came late to drought gardening.
-Much of the country has suffered similar dry spells in the recent past, especially California, where drastic water restrictions came into force in the 1970s and 1990s, leading to ongoing battles over who gets the limited supply.
-Despite the rain in May, the Northeast has remained in a declared drought emergency that won’t be lifted until reservoirs return to normal.
-We are not allowed to wash cars or water lawns, and can only use hand-held devices like watering cans and hoses to water new plantings and gardens.
+Much of the country has suffered similar dry spells in the recent past, especially California, where drastic water restrictions have been enforced , leading to ongoing battles over who gets the limited supply.
+At times, we are not allowed to wash cars or water lawns, and can only use hand-held devices like watering cans and hoses to water new plantings and gardens.

 In reaction to these restrictions, I took a series of measures.
-I hooked up a rain barrel, the rage in all the catalogs but mostly a symbolic gesture.
+I hooked up a rain barrel—the rage in all the catalogs, but mostly a symbolic gesture.
 I go through the 55 gallons the barrel holds quickly, and if you consider how much water runs down the spout, the little barrel holds only a fraction of it.
 An inch of rainfall on a 1,000-square-foot roof equals around 750 gallons.
-Now I want a million-gallon cistern dug under the house.

 When coping with drought, my principal strategy is to get the water into the ground, hold it there and keep it in the soil for as long as possible.
 Much of the island is floodplain and has very sandy soil.
 So I add humus in the form of compost all the time—every spring and whenever I plant anything.
 The sand eats it.
 I add more.